backdrop-contrib/tour/README.md

 - auto_start: (values 0 or 1) Whether the tour will start automatically on
 navigating to the
   tour path.
-- play_once: (values 0 or 1) For auto_start tours, whether the tour plays once,
-  or every time you navigate to the path.
 - steps: (An array of tour steps)

 Tour content(steps) may have the following values: